 The initial placement of rock was done using a method of paddock dumping, spreading and compacting to create a 1 metre impervious barrier or "Pioneer" layer.
 This is Layer 1.
 The material will be pushed to the south and south east (Figure 11.2).
 The edge of the dump is designed to end 2 meters inside the fence line.
-Drainage and windrows will be constructed on the outer edge and will be designed to run water back into an exterior toe drain, reporting back to Pit 1 (Figure 11.3).
+Drainage and windrows will be constructed on the outer edge and will be designed to run water back into an exterior toe drain.
 Once the layer covers the designed footprint, the next layer (Layer 2) will follow the process.
 It is expected that the finalisation of the waste rock placement will be in the 3rd quarter 2019.
+Following on the Waste rock placement described before from the end of July 2019 the waste rock placement will continue accordingly to the description in Figure 11.3.